Hackerjedi666/CybersecNotes/ejpt/README.md

 # Enumeration In Detail of each service

 ## SMB

 It stands for server messege block.
+It is a Windows implementation for file share.
+Common port number is **445**.